Types of Buffer Solutions and Definition

 pH = PKa + log [A¯] / [HA]

-This equation is known as Henderson-Hassel balch equation.
+This equation is known as the Henderson-Hassel Balch equation.

-1. The use of buffer solution is important in some industrial processes, where process would be interrupted by large change in ph.
-Such as manufacture of leather, photographic materials and dyes.
+1. The use of buffer solution is important in some industrial processes, where the process would be interrupted by a large change in pH.
+Such as the manufacture of leather, photographic materials, and dyes.

-3. Buffer are important in biological systems because the biochemical reaction in both plants and animals are often very sensitive to pH change Human blood buffered to a ph of 7.4 by means of bicarbonate, phosphate and complex protein system.
+3. Buffers are important in biological systems because the biochemical reactions in both plants and animals are often very sensitive to pH change Human blood is buffered to a pH of 7.4 using bicarbonate, phosphate, and complex protein system.

-4. Many shampoos used a citric acid to maintain a slightly acidic pH balance
+4. Many shampoos use a citric acid to maintain a slightly acidic pH balance

-5. In bewaring industry, buffer solution are added before fermentation begins.
+5. In the bearing industry, buffer solutions are added before fermentation begins.

 Read Also